About: Calicivirus is a common viral infection which causes flu-like symptoms in cats. Kittens, senior and immunocompromised cats are most at risk.

 Specific tests may be necessary to identify the pathogen involved.
 Not all veterinarians will recommend these tests as the treatment for viral upper respiratory infections is mostly the same.

 Polymerase chain reaction and/or viral isolation.
-These test will be performed at a specialist laboratory.

 Broad-spectrum antibiotics to treat secondary infections.

 Anti-inflammatories to reduce fever and relieve symptoms of lameness and ulcers.

 Oxygen may be provided if your cat is having difficulty breathing.

 Clear discharge from the nose and eyes with a damp gauze soaked in saline solution.